This page will be updated continuously to reflect the most recent information. This page was last updated on April 22, 2021.

-- For married couples who file joint returns, you are eligible for a full payment of $1,200 if your joint annual income is $150,000 or less.
-If you earn between $150,000 and $174,000, you are eligible for a reduced payment.
-These amounts will differ if you have children; see below for more details.
+- For married couples who file joint returns, you are eligible for a full payment of $2,800 if your joint annual income is $150,000 or less.
+If you earn between $150,000 and $160,000, you are eligible for a reduced payment.
+These amounts will differ if you have children and/or adult dependents; see below for more details.

-- If you are a single parent and file as a head of household, you are eligible for a full payment if your annual income is $112,500 or less, and a reduced payment if you earn between $112,500 and $120,000.
-Your payment amount will depend on how many children you have.
+- If you are a single parent or caretaker and you file as a head of household, you are eligible for a full payment if your annual income is $112,500 or less, and a reduced payment if you earn between $112,500 and $120,000.
+Your payment amount will depend on how many dependents you have.

-- In general, taxpayers without an eligible social security number are not eligible for the payment.
-However, married taxpayers filing jointly where one spouse has a Social Security Number and one spouse does not are eligible for a payment of $600, in addition to $600 per child with a Social Security Number.
+- In general, taxpayers without an eligible Social Security Number are not eligible for the payment.
+However, married taxpayers filing jointly where one spouse has a Social Security Number and one spouse does not are eligible for a payment of $1,400, in addition to $1,400 per dependent with a Social Security Number.

 How will I receive my payment?

 - If you have direct deposit information on file with the IRS, you will receive the payment that way.
-If not, you will receive the payment in the mail as a check or debit card, sent to the address provided on your 2019 tax return, whichever is the latest on file with the IRS.
+If not, you will receive the payment in the mail as a check or debit card sent to the address provided on your 2020 or 2019 tax return, whichever is the latest on file with the IRS.

-- If you are eligible for a direct payment and you filed a tax return for 2019, you will receive this payment automatically.
+- If you are eligible for a direct payment and you filed a tax return for 2020 or 2019, you will receive this payment automatically.

-- If you applied through the non-filer portal for the first round of Economic Impact Payments, and received a payment, you will receive this payment automatically.
+- If you applied through the non-filer portal for a prior round of direct payments and received a payment, you will receive this payment automatically.